 You don't want anyone to smell you coming. 🚫

-You feel like the oil based perfumes stick around longer. 🚫
+You feel like the oil-based perfumes last longer. 🚫

 Again, this is really a personal thing.
-There is no right or wrong choice, which is why I offer samples of both.
+There is no right or wrong choice, which is why I recommend trying both!

 Ehhh... ok.
-I don't know what's happening inside your nose and I believe you, but I do think you're overreacting a bit.
-The spray may smell different when the alcohol is first atomized out of the bottle - there is a tiny hint of sugary-sweetness to the grape alcohol - but once it evaporates, the fragrance that's left on your skin is exactly the same.
+I hear this sometimes, but I think it's an over-reaction.
+The spray may smell differently than the oil-based perfume when it's first atomized out of the bottle, as there is a tiny hint of sugary sweetness to the grape alcohol.
+However, once the alcohol evaporates, the fragrance that's left on your skin is exactly the same.

-In fact, I think that the alcohol based perfumes are usually a "cleaner," more true to life version of the original scent that I designed.
-To me, the nuances of all the different smells can get lost in the oil.
-This is why the Asterisk Collection fragrances are alcohol based.
-But that doesn't mean you can't enjoy the oil based or solid fragrances more.
+Personally, I think that the alcohol-based perfumes are a "cleaner," more true-to-life version of the original scent that I designed.
+In my perfumer's opinion, nuances of all the different smells can get lost in the oil.
+But that doesn't mean you can't enjoy the oil-based or solid fragrances more.
 You do you!

-I have no idea why solids got the reputation for being "better" than roll-ons or sprays.
-Someone out there is clearly a marketing genius for getting that in everyone's head!
+I have no idea how solid perfumes got the reputation for being "better" than roll-ons or sprays.
+Someone out there is clearly a marketing genius for putting that idea in everyone's head!

-Solids are lovely, and fun.
-I love making them and wearing them, But they're only "better" if you think they are.
+Solid fragrances are lovely and fun.
+I adore making them and enjoy wearing them, but they're only "better" if you think they are.